Skip to main content

 This is a fantastic document and will be a wonderful aid for us as we develop our lessons!

-I think one of the beauties of the workshop rotation model is that it can be adjusted to suit the goals, resources and theologies of the various congregations using it.
+One of the beauties of the Workshop Rotation Model is that it can be adjusted to suit the goals, resources and theologies of the various congregations using it.
 By using games (and art, drama, etc.) as teaching tools, our children are retaining more information and enjoying it more at the same time.
-Many thanks to all of you who have spent years developing the concept of workshop rotation!
-Our execution may not always be what you would have envisioned, but it has allowed us to revitalize our Sunday school and enhance the experience for both leaders and students.

 Hi Forest Hills Mary!